NikitaTLN/Neovim-dots/README.md

 <h1 align="center">NVW1dget</h1>

 <p align="center">
-A minimalistic nvim config aimed at C# and Unity developers on MacOS.
-It is a lightweight replacement for Rider and VSCode, eliminating all unnecessary featuresd to be easily portable for running on servers and for deployment on Linux systems.
+A minimalistic nvim config aimed at C# and Unity developers on MacOS and Linux.
+It is a lightweight replacement for Rider and VSCode, eliminating all unnecessary features to be easily portable for running on servers and for deployment on Linux and MacOS systems.
 </p>

 <p align="center">
-Credits to ZedProger for the base config
+Credits to ZProger for the base config
 </p>

 ## ✨ Features